fsharp/fsharp.org/math/index.md

 ---
 layout: page
 title: Using F# for Math and Statistics | The F# Software Foundation
-headline: Math and Statistics with F#
+headline: Using F# for Math and Statistics
 ---

-This page provides information about using F# for numerical and statistical computing.

-### Why F#?

 F# is particularly well-suited to numerical and statistical programming because f its functional-first design.
 Functional programming focuses on the definition